hpi-schul-cloud/end-to-end-tests/README.md

-# BDD Testing for the HPI Schul-Cloud
+# BDD Testing for the dBildungscloud

 ## Available Tests